The Missing Cross to Purity

 and seen the power of the Lord come over them.

-So, now turn to the Gentiles, to whom Christ is given for a covenant of light,
+So now turn to the Gentiles, to whom Christ is given for a covenant of light,

 and of salvation, to the ends of the earth.

-So that the light must be preached and sounded throughout all the heathen kings and princes' countries;
+and sounded throughout all the heathen kings and princes' countries;

 and therefore, as you feel and are moved, about six or more persons,